emarsden/ipp-el/README.md

 ## Usage

-Load this package by putting in your `~/.emacs.el`
+Load this package by putting in your `~/.emacs.el` initialization file

     (require 'ipp)

 then try printing a file using `M-x ipp-print`.
+This will prompt you for a file name (which should be in a format understood natively by the printer, such as PDF), and the URI of the printer.
+The URI should be of the form

+    ipp://10.0.0.1:631/ipp/port1   (unencrypted connection on port 631, path="/ipp/port1")
+    ipps://10.0.0.1/               (TLS connection on port 631, empty path component)

-This will prompt you for a file name (which should be in a format understood by the printer, such as Postscript), and the URI of the printer.
-There are also two functions for querying the capability of the device `ipp-get-attributes` and examining its queue `ipp-get-jobs`.
-Until I write display code for these functions you will have to call them from the `*scratch*` buffer with `C-j` to examine their return value.
+There are also two functions for querying the capability of the device (`ipp-get-attributes`) and examining its queue (`ipp-get-jobs`).
+Until I write display code for these functions you will have to call them from an IELM buffer to examine their return value.

+    ELISP> (ipp-get-attributes "ipps://127.0.0.1:631/")

-The IPP network protocol is based on HTTP/1.1 POST requests, using a dedicated "application/ipp" MIME Content-Type.
+The IPP network protocol is based on HTTP/1.1 POST requests (or potentially using HTTP/2 in the most recent versions, though we do not support this), using a special `application/ipp` MIME Content-Type.
 The data is encoded using simple marshalling rules.

 The Internet Printing Protocol is described in
 [RFC 8011](https://www.rfc-editor.org/rfc/rfc8011.html), and previously RFC numbers 3382, 3381,